Sri Lanka travel tips

 Directions:

-• By tuk-tuk: the most convenient and cheapest way.
+• By tuk-tuk: The most convenient and cheapest.
 Just call it "National Museum Colombo" - every driver knows it.

-• On foot: Only a few minutes' walk from Viharamahadevi Park.
+• On foot: Only a few minutes away from Viharamahadevi Park.

 • By public transportation: Bus lines stop near the museum.